ArealTeamM2AIC/Remote-Sensing-Image/starting_kit/README.md

 At the prompt type:
 jupyter-notebook README.ipynb

-- modify sample_code_submission to provide a better model
+- modify sample_code_submission to provide a better model or you can also write your own model in the jupyter notebook.

 - zip the contents of sample_code_submission (without the directory, but with metadata), or